 B.1.8 The HashMap class

 The abstract HashMap class represents a hashmap data structure for storing key-value pairs of objects.
 This collection can be indexed with the keyElement part of the pair, to receive the valueElement of the pair.
-Pleae note that each key has to be unique according to the given equalsFunction.
+Please note that each key has to be unique according to the given equalsFunction.

 A new Instance can be created via the external function createHashMap.
 The hash value of the keyElement object can be calculated using the provided hashFunctionType function and the equality of two given keyElements can be determined using the provided equalsFunctionType function.